To heat or not to heat: time crystallinity and finite-size effects in clean Floquet systems: Introduction

 Our study leads to a twofold conclusion.
 On the one hand, we confirm that most likely no such a thing as a homogeneous DTC exists (in a strict sense and in a quantum short-range setting).
 On the other hand we show that crisp signatures of time crystallinity in these systems are nonetheless beyond doubt.
 In particular, the widespread belief that thermalization should occur over the timescale set by integrability-breaking terms \cite{else2020discrete} holds rigorously only in the thermodynamic limit, and very large finite-size systems can possibly behave nontrivially for much longer times.
 We show that under certain rather general and natural conditions thermalization only occurs at very large system sizes (of, e.g., many hundreds spins).
 We therefore argue that, although homogeneous DTCs may not exist according to the strict mathematical definitions, strong time crystalline signatures in large (but finite) homogeneous systems deserve much more consideration than they had in the past, as they are prime candidates for the observation of nontrivial dynamical phenomena.

 We emphasize that the phenomenology described here is markedly distinct from that of prethermal DTCs, which are characterized by subharmonic responses that are exponentially large in the driving frequency, rather than in system size \cite{abanin2017effective, abanin2017rigorous, else2017prethermal, machado2020long, pizzi2019higher, luitz2020prethermalization}.
 Indeed, in the thermodynamic limit we expect our system to behave in a thermal fashion, with heating happening over a timescale $\sim 1/V$, $V$ being the magnitude of the integrability breaking terms.
+The time crystalline signatures described here are due to remarkable finite-size effects and hold for very general (non-integrable) models.

 The remainder of this paper is organized as follows.
 First, we introduce the models.
 Second, we investigate the diagnostics (i) and (ii) and the subtleties of finite-size effects by means of careful scaling analyses.
 By inspecting the spectrum of the Floquet operator, we then reveal the mechanisms at the origin of the subharmonic responses in the two cases, and use a scaling analysis to explain why thermalization is ultimately expected in the thermodynamic limit.
 We conclude discussing the results and their implications for future research.